 How Can DataServ Help?

 If your organization has international suppliers or subsidiaries that are required to participate in eInvoicing, the DataServ Single Stream Digital Mailroom can help keep you compliant – no matter what file type is required.
-Our Digital Mailroom can ingest all electronic document types into a single stream with your other paper and digital invoices.
+Our Digital Mailroom can intake all electronic document types into a single stream with your other paper and digital invoices.
 Our automated invoice processing workflow offers controls and compliance for all countries meaning you don’t need individual solutions for each country’s different eInvoicing mandates.

 As mentioned previously, it’s advisable to also produce and store invoices in an electronic format that is easily readable (like PDFs) because XML files can be difficult (or sometimes impossible) to interpret.
 If your supplier doesn’t provide this to your organization, DataServ can.
 We can take any file type, including EDI and markup language files like XML, and use it to generate standard, readable electronic invoices to keep on file in the event of an audit or internal request.
 These files can be linked to the government-mandated file type in DataServ, so both files are easy to find and access.
 Additionally, all government-issued certification or control numbers are indexed and searchable.